proxytranslation/user-docs/dashboard2/publishwebsite/clientsidetranslation.md

-# Basic publishing: Client-Side Translation
+# Basic publishing: Client-side translation

 **Basic publishing is currently the recommended publishing method.**

 ## What is CST?

-To summarize briefly, Client-side Translation is a **publishing method** that lets you use your translations on the original domain.
+To summarize briefly, Client-side translation is a **publishing method** that lets you use your translations on the original domain.

-As opposed to the proxy method, which involves standing between the user request and the original site, translating responses on-the-fly, Client-Side translation does not require the proxy pipeline to serve content.
+As opposed to the proxy method, which involves standing between the user request and the original site, translating responses on-the-fly, Client-side translation does not require the proxy pipeline to serve content.

 That is, instead of being processed in the Cloud, translation of the page will happen in the user's browser, using a JavaScript based dictionary file that can be exported from your project and embedded right in the original site's HTML source.